 Listen to This Post

 If there is a delay, damage, the carrier is responsible and you are in touch with the parties directly involved.
-Although many carriers that make room in their business for brokers and discount their rate, in some cases since you are negotiating with the carrier directly and the pricing can be better because there isn't a middle-man fee because they are an independent car transporter.
-Because of all the bad experiences made by these small companies, auto transport without a broker is growing in popularity very fast.
+In some cases since you are negotiating with the carrier directly and the pricing can be better.
+You expect this because there isn't a middle-man fee.

-To put it into perspective, If we were to have our carriers and they were driving everywhere in the country, you would not stop seeing our trucks and logos.
+To put it into perspective, if we were to have our own carriers they could be driving everywhere in the country.
+In those cases, you wouldn't stop seeing our trucks and logos like you would a popular package shipper.
 So keep that in mind when trying to use carriers, not brokers.